activescaffold/active_scaffold/README.md

 Changing column settings on a request has changed, it must use `active_scaffold_config.columns.override(:name)` at least the first time.
 After calling `columns.override(:name)`, calling it again or calling `columns[:name]` will return the overrided column.
 It also supports a block.
 See [Per Request Configuration](https://github.com/activescaffold/active_scaffold/wiki/Per-Request-Configuration) for examples and more comprehensive explanation.

-Changing columns for an action (e.g. add or exclude) on a request must use active_scaffold_config.actions.override_columns, the first time, or use assignment.
+Changing columns for an action (e.g. add or exclude) on a request must use active_scaffold_config.action.override_columns, e.g. active_scaffold_config.list.override_columns, the first time, or use assignment.

 If you have a `_form_association_record` partial view overrided, use `record` local variable instead of `form_association_record`.